 Auditing Third Party Crates

-Adding new libraries is subject to Chromium's standard policies, but of course also subject to security review.
-As you may be bringing in not just a single crate but also transitive dependencies, there may be a lot of code to review.
+Adding new libraries is subject to Chromium’s standard policies, but of course also subject to security review.
+As you may be bringing in not just a single crate but also transitive dependencies, there may be a substantial amount of code to review.
 On the other hand, safe Rust code can have limited negative side effects.
 How should you review it?

 Over time Chromium aims to move to a process based around cargo vet.